Jenő Rátz

 Vitéz Jenő Rátz de Nagylak (20 September 1882 – 21 January 1952) was a Hungarian military officer and politician, who served as Minister of Defence in 1938.

 He fought in the First World War.
-During the Hungarian Soviet Republic he served in the National Army.
-From 1 October 1936 he became Chief of the General Staff of the Royal Hungarian Army (Magyar Királyi Honvédség).
+During the Hungarian Soviet Republic, he served in the National Army.
+From 1 October 1936, he became Chief of the General Staff of the Royal Hungarian Army (Magyar Királyi Honvédség).
 Béla Imrédy appointed him as Minister of Defence.
-After that he was a representative in the House of Representatives of Hungary.
-During the cabinet of Döme Sztójay he was a minister without portfolio and Deputy Prime Minister.
-After the war the People's Tribunal sentenced Rátz to death by firing squad, but his sentence was later reduced to life imprisonment.
+After that, he was a representative in the House of Representatives of Hungary.
+During the cabinet of Döme Sztójay, he was a minister without portfolio and Deputy Prime Minister.
+After the war the People's Tribunal sentenced Rátz to death by firing squad; however, his sentence was later reduced to life imprisonment.
 He died in prison in 1952.